aquaskyline/Clairvoyante/README.md

 `callVar.py `| Call variants using candidate variant tensors.
 `callVarBam.py` | Call variants directly from a BAM file.
 `callVarBamParallel.py` | Generate `callVarBam.py` commands that can be run in parallel.
 A BED file is required to specify the regions for variant calling. `--refChunkSize` set the genome chuck size per job.
-`demoRun.py` | A **Demo** showing how to training a model from scratch.
+`demoRun.py` | A **Demo** showing how to train a model from scratch.
 `evaluate.py` | Evaluate a model in terms of base change, zygosity, variant type and indel length.
 `param.py` |  Hyperparameters for model training and other global parameters for the scripts in the folder.
 `tensor2Bin.py` |  Create a compressed binary tensors file to facilitate and speed up future usage.
 Input: Mixed tensors by PairWithNonVariants.py; Truth variants by GetTruth.py and a BED file marks the high confidence regions in the reference genome.
 `train.py` |  Training a model using adaptive learning rate decay.
-By default the learning rate will decay for three times.
+By default, the learning rate will decay for three times.
 Input a binary tensors file created by Tensor2Bin.py is highly recommended.
 `trainNonstop.py` |  Helper script.
 Train a model continuously using the same learning rate and l2 regularization lambda.
 `trainWithoutValidationNonstop.py` | Helper script.
 Train a model continuously using the same learning rate and l2 regularization lambda.
 Take all the input tensors as training data and do not calculate loss in the validation data.
 `calTrainDevDiff.py` | Helper script.
 Calculate the training loss and validation loss on a trained model.
 `getTensorAndLayerPNG.py` | Create high resolution PNG figures to visualize input tensor, layer activations and output.
-`getEmbedding.py` | Prepare a folder readable by Tensorboard for visualzing predicted results.
+`getEmbedding.py` | Prepare a folder readable by Tensorboard for visualizing predicted results.
-`clairvoyante_v3.py` | Clairvoyante netowork topology v3.
+`clairvoyante_v3.py` | Clairvoyante network topology v3.
-`clairvoyante_v3_slim.py` | Clairvoyante netowork topology v3 slim.
-With 10 times less parameters than the full network, it trains about 1.5 times faster than the full network.
+`clairvoyante_v3_slim.py` | Clairvoyante network topology v3 slim.
+With ten times fewer parameters than the full network, it trains about 1.5 times faster than the full network.
 It performs only about 1% less in precision and recall rates for Illumina data.
-`utils_v2.py` | Helper functions to the netowork.
+`utils_v2.py` | Helper functions to the network.

 *GIAB provides a BED file that marks the high confidence regions in the reference.
 The models perform better by using only the truth variants in these regions for training.
 If you don't have such a BED file, you can use a BED file that covers the whole genome where needed.*